For detailed information on case planning processes, see Case planning - advice.

 Prior to a protection order being made, parents retain parental responsibility and Child Protection is not able to make parenting decisions concerning the child.
 When case planning by agreement decisions can only be included in the case plan with the agreement of parents.

-- Develop or revise a client contact statement setting out the level of contact to occur between child protection and the child.
+- Develop or revise a client contact statement setting out the level of contact to occur between Child Protection and the child.
 Generally, for an allocated case, fortnightly contact is a reasonable minimum.
 Include in the statement how direct contact will occur (when and through whom) if the case is not allocated or when an allocated practitioner is on leave.
 Record the client contact statement on CRIS.
 Review the client contact statement at least quarterly within supervision.

 - Prepare the actions table that is to accompany the case plan.